spothero/fe-code-challenge/README.md

 * Make sure to include all necessary fields for the API request in [story #2](#story-2)
 * If you are unfamiliar with [json-server](https://www.npmjs.com/package/json-server#filter), it may be worth the time to familiarize yourself with it
 * Would anything here make sense to test?
-* This repository may have old packages, feel free to upgrade the packages and leave an explanation somewhere explaining your thought process.
+* This repository may have old packages, feel free to upgrade the packages and leave an explanation here in the README explaining your thought process.
 * Remember, the devil is in the details